 If a dip of Copenhagen was what it took to keep me awake and alert on a daylight-to-dark sit in southern Saskatchewan, then go ahead and pass me a pinch.
 Just so long as that chaw in my cheek didn’t get in the way of my snugging up to the stock of my rifle.
 When I finally laid my hands on one of those long-tined, chocolate-horned Canadian bruisers, I’d thank God above for the stain on my smile and the worn out ring in the back pocket of my blue jeans.

 And I don’t care how much she drank, smoke, or chewed, if I’d have met a girl whose daddy owned a half section of premium farmland in the heart of big buck country when I was still a single man, I’d have learned to love her.
 If she’d been an only child and stood to inherit her daddy’s place after he passed, I’d have poured her drinks and lighted her smokes and rinsed out her spit cup.
 And I’d have done it all with a smile on my face.

 So there they are, my exceptions to the rule, the caveats that’d cause me to abandon my convictions.
-As much as I’d hate to open the door to one of those bad habits, to sacrifice my time and hard earned money to another addiction, not a single one of them could be worse than the obsession that currently has me in its grip – hunting whitetail deer.
+As much as I’d hate to open the door to one of those bad habits, to sacrifice my time and energy and hard earned money to another addiction, not a single one of them would cost me more than the obsession that currently has me in its grip – hunting whitetail deer.